Submissions are OPEN for Issue Six!

-The reading period for Issue Five is July 1 through September 30, 2019.
-Work submitted outside theis windows will not be read.
+The reading period for Issue six is January 1 to March 31, 2020.
+Work submitted outside this window will not be read.

 IMPORTANT – We read blind, so don’t put your name anywhere on your work or on the title of the file you attach.
 If we see a name, the submission will be disqualified and we won’t read it.
 You can add a cover letter and a 100-word, 3rd-person bio in the appropriate section on the form if you wish, but we are more interested in the quality of the work you send now than in your past achievements.
 If your work is accepted, we will contact you for your author’s bio.